Adaptive Relative Pose Estimation Framework with Dual Noise Tuning for Safe Approaching Maneuvers: Dual Adaptation Strategy for Process and Measurement Noises

 Instead of using the full $\mathbf{MTF}_k$ matrix, only its diagonal elements are considered for the adaptive covariance update.
 This simplification arises from the assumption that external disturbances affecting different markers are uncorrelated.
 Furthermore, since covariance must be non-negative for physical significance, any negative diagonal values computed in $\mathbf{MTF}_k$ are subsequently set to zero.
 This positivity constraint is enforced element-wise, represented as:

-where the $\max$ operation ensures all elements are non-negative.
-This matrix captures underestimation in $\mathbf{R}$.
-Therefore, the assumed filter's measurement covariance now becomes
+where the $\max(\cdot)$ operation ensures all elements are non-negative.
+This matrix captures underestimation in $\mathbf{R}$ during those camera frame acquisitions with higher noise than usual.
+Therefore, the measurement covariance now becomes as follows:

-Unlike prior works that use batch residual statistics to adjust $\mathbf{R}$ over long windows, our formulation is fully online and adaptive, enabling efficient tuning in real-time, even under partial marker loss, degraded imagery, or sudden lighting changes.
-Conceptually, the filters check how much to rely on the received measurement based on its likelihood [\citen{servadio2024likelihood}], and it inflates the covariance accordingly.
+Therefore, instead of using batch residual statistics to adjust $\mathbf{R}$ over long windows, our formulation is fully online and adaptive, enabling efficient tuning in real-time, even under partial marker loss, or sudden lighting changes.